-21. The PRA will promote the safety and soundness of the insurers it supervises both to minimise any adverse effects they may have on the stability of the UK financial system and to ensure insurers' ongoing ability to meet their obligations to policyholders.
-'Safety and soundness' involves insurers having resilience against failure now and in the future, and avoiding harm resulting from disruption to the continuity of financial services - either in the course of business or in the event of failure.

-22. The Act will include 'Threshold Conditions', which will set out the minimum requirements that insurers must meet in order to be permitted to carry on the regulated activities in which they engage.
-The Threshold Conditions for which the PRA will be responsible are designed to promote safety and soundness and appropriate protection of policyholders.
-At a high level, the draft Threshold Conditions require (see Box 1):
+- 20. The PRA promotes the safety and soundness of the insurers it supervises both to minimise any adverse effects they may have on the stability of the UK financial system and to ensure insurers' ongoing ability to meet their obligations to policyholders.
+'Safety and soundness' involves insurers having resilience against failure now and in the future, and avoiding harm resulting from disruption to the continuity of financial services either in the course of business or in the event of failure. - 21.
+The Act includes 'Threshold Conditions', which set out the minimum requirements that insurers must meet in order to be permitted to carry on the regulated activities in which they engage.
+The Threshold Conditions for which the PRA is responsible are designed to promote safety and soundness and appropriate protection of policyholders.
+At a high level, the Threshold Conditions require (see Box 1): - an insurer's head office, and in particular its mind and management, to be in the United Kingdom if it is incorporated in the United Kingdom;

-As set out in section 1 in the Act, 'the financial system' refers to 'the financial system operating in the United Kingdom and includes - (a) financial markets and exchanges, (b) regulated activities, and (c) other activities connected with financial markets and exchanges'.
+(1) As set out in section 1I in the Act, 'the UK financial system' refers to 'the financial system operating in the United Kingdom and includes - (a) financial markets and exchanges, (b) regulated activities, and (c) other activities connected with financial markets and exchanges'.

-- that an insurer's head office, and in particular its mind and management, to be in the United Kingdom if it is incorporated in the United Kingdom; - an insurer's business to be conducted in a prudent manner in particular that the insurer maintains appropriate financial and non-financial resources; - the insurer to be fit and proper, and be appropriately staffed; and - the insurer and its group to be capable of being effectively supervised.

-23. Insurers must themselves ensure that they meet the Threshold Conditions at all times.
-The PRA will assess insurers against them on a continuous basis.
+- an insurer's business to be conducted in a prudent manner

+in particular that the insurer maintains appropriate financial and non-financial resources; - the insurer to be fit and proper, and be appropriately staffed; and - the insurer and its group to be capable of being effectively supervised. - 22.
+Insurers must themselves ensure that they meet the Threshold Conditions at all times.
+The PRA assesses insurers against them on a continuous basis.